ReactiveDrop/developer.reactivedrop.com/iaf-intel.md

 ## `expires` (type `uint64`)

 The Unix timestamp at which recipients of this file should redownload it to check for changes.
 The updated file will, at minimum, have a changed `expires` field.
-For the initial release, `expires` increases by 6 hours each time the file is updated, but this may be changed in the future.
+For the initial release, `expires` increases by 1 hour each time the file is updated, and the file is updated slightly before the expiration time to avoid fetching a stale document.
 There is always exactly one of this command, and it is always the first command.
 The expiration timestamp is also sent as an HTTP header.

 ## `rankedIP` (type `int`)